-For grants under the PSU Plan prior to 2020, Pason's Total Return to Shareholders ("TRS") performance is measured against two (2) indices: the SPTTEN (S&P/TSX Capped Energy Index) and the OSX (PHLX Oilfield Services Sector Index).
-The SPTTEN index is comprised of fourteen (14) Canadian energy companies.
+For grants under the PSU Plan prior to 2020, Pason's TRS (as defined under the heading Performance Share Unit (PSU) Plan, on page 26) performance is measured against two (2) indices: the SPTTEN (S&P/TSX Capped Energy Index) and the OSX (PHLX Oilfield Services Sector Index).
+The SPTTEN index is comprised of twenty-two (22) Canadian energy companies.
 The OSX index is comprised of fifteen (15) American oilfield service companies.
 Beginning with grants in 2020, Pason's TRS performance is measured against the OSX index and the S&P TSX Composite Index (TSX).
-The TSX index is comprised of two hundred and nineteen (219) Canadian companies.
-Additional information regarding the Corporation's PSU Plan can be found under the heading, Performance Share Unit (PSU) Plan, on page 25.
+The TSX index is comprised of two hundred and thirty-nine (239) Canadian companies.
+Additional information regarding the Corporation's PSU Plan can be found under the heading, Performance Share Unit (PSU) Plan, on page 26.